MaximTyufyakov/geo_surveys_app/README.md

 - You can view and complete the task on the TaskPage.
 - It has a bottom navigation and three widgets (task, report, videos).
+- It takes you to the TasksPage and VideoShootPage.

+### video_shoot

+- You can shoot video on this page.
-- It takes you to the TasksPage.
+- It takes you to the TaskPage.

 ## Database administration